JYouness/jasonlewis.me/articles/laravel-4-how-to-use-packages.md

     What is your name?Jason Lewis
     What is your e-mail address?jason.lewis1991@gmail.com

 The vendor name in my case is just a random name that I thought up.
-You might want to use your company name or perhaps your cool web alias that you go by!
+Ideally you'll be wanting to use your GitHub username as it will generally make things a lot easier.

 Once you've finished answering the questions the terminal will confirm that the workbench and your package have been created.
 You should now see a new `workbench` directory.
 This directory will hold all of your packages while you develop them.